Frida Aasen Censors Nude Man With Her Right Leg In New & Risque Instagram Post

-Frida Aasen was featured on Elle Norway’s magazine cover, and shared the good news with her fans three days ago.
-And today, the model revealed a sneak peek from inside the magazine, posting a risque photo that she took with a man that appeared to be fully nude.
-Frida wore a cute, white romper bodysuit with thong bottoms and tie accents on her shoulders.
-She also sported thigh-high, white boots.
-She placed her arms on the man and her right leg on his hip.
-The two models looked at the camera, as Aasen’s hair appeared to be blowing in the wind.
+Frida Aasen was recently featured on Elle Norway‘s magazine cover, and shared the good news with her fans three days ago via Instagram.
+And today, the model revealed a sneak peek from inside the magazine — posting a risque photo to Instagram that she took with a man that appeared to be fully nude.
+Frida wore a cute white romper bodysuit with thong bottoms and tie accents on her shoulders.
+She also sported thigh-high white boots.
+She placed her arms on the man, and her right leg on his hip.
+The two models looked at the camera, and Aasen’s hair appeared to be blowing in the wind.

 The male model is Nikolai Danielsen, and he’s based in Norway.
-He shared a photo from the magazine on his social media too, but he chose to share one of himself sitting against a white backdrop.
+He shared a photo from the magazine to his Instagram account, too, but he chose to share one of himself sitting against a white backdrop.
 Nikolai wore an all-denim outfit, consisting of jeans and two layers of button-up shirts.
-He smirked slightly and looked to his left with his eyes, as he played with his hands in his lap.
+He smirked slightly and looked to his left with his eyes, and he played with his hands in his lap.

-The photographer that was credited with all of the images for Elle Magazine is Fred Jonny.
-He’s shot numerous Norwegian celebrities, including Aksel Lund Svindal and Mester Grønn.
-Jonny also does commercial and lifestyle photography, in addition to fashion photography.
+The photographer that was credited with all of the images for Elle is Fred Jonny.
+He’s shot numerous Norwegian celebrities, including Aksel Lund Svindal and Magnus Carlsen.
+Jonny also does commercial and lifestyle photography in addition to fashion photography.

-With that being said, Frida also shared photos from a shoot she completed for Oma The Label.
+With that being said, Frida also shared Instagram photos from a shoot she completed for Oma The Label.
 The images showed the model wearing a black one-piece with revealing cut-outs in the front and back of the torso.
-One photo in particular showed her holding gymnastic rings, as she looked over her left shoulder at the camera while wearing her hair down with lots of volume.
+One Instagram photo in particular showed her holding gymnastic rings as she looked over her left shoulder at the camera, her hair styled down with lots of volume.
 The brand offers casual yet sophisticated clothing.

 Previously, Aasen spoke with Vogue about her modeling career, including how she started out.